koni123/TrafficLightDeployment/readme.md

     docker-compose up
     ```
 3. The ControlUnit will now start managing the traffic lights, and the TrafficLight project will simulate the behavior of traffic lights.
+4. Follow the logs of ControlUnit to see the status of lights.
+Be patient, it might take some 10 seconds after RabbitMQ is up for
+lights to start working as ControlUnit and TrafficLights are in sync.

 ## Configuration